The Phenomenon of Policy Churn: Potential Causes

 \subsection{Breadth of prevalence and non-causes}

 To judge the importance of the phenomenon, we need to establish whether it is specific to a narrow range of settings, or prevalent in a variety of domains, algorithmic variants, and hyper-parameters.
 It turns out that this is easy to do, because the effect is very much not a subtle one.
 In fact, policy churn is present in two very different deep RL agents, namely DoubleDQN~\cite{ddqn} and (a variant of) R2D2~\cite{r2d2}, both widely used for training on Atari (see Appendix~\ref{app:dqn} and~\ref{app:r2d2} for agent and environment specifications).
-Despite the large differences between the algorithms summarised in Table~\ref{tab:dqn-r2d2}, the magnitude of policy change is surprisingly similar, indicating that policy churn is unlikely strongly dependent on any of these specific choices.
+Despite the large differences between the algorithms summarised in Table~\ref{tab:dqn-r2d2}, the magnitude of policy change is surprisingly similar, indicating that it is unlikely that policy churn strongly depends on any of these specific choices.

-The effect also appears not specific to any environment: we measure similar magnitudes of policy change across a range of Atari games that vary in many dimensions, such as action space, reward scale and sparsity, deadliness, etc. Furthermore, it is present in all stages of training (see Figures~\ref{fig:summary_churn} and~\ref{fig:typical-churn}).
-Unsurprisingly it it highest in early learning, but it remains high during training and even after evaluation performance converges or stabilises (possibly at the optimal level as in \textsc{Pong}).
+The effect is also not specific to any environment: we measure similar magnitudes of policy change across a range of Atari games that vary in many dimensions, such as action space, reward scale and sparsity, deadliness, etc. Furthermore, it is present in all stages of training (see Figures~\ref{fig:summary_churn} and~\ref{fig:typical-churn}).
+Unsurprisingly it is highest in early learning, but it remains high during training and even after evaluation performance converges or stabilises. \footnote{Given the high churn in (preliminary) experiments on DM-Lab~\cite{beattie2016deepmind}, as shown in Figure~\ref{fig:dmlab}, we also consider it unlikely that the phenomenon is specific to the Atari setting.}